Ed.D. in Organizational Leadership

 - Application fee: $50 (non-refundable), submitted with your online application

-- Three current letters of recommendation (sent electronically via the Discover Stockton Application)
+- Three current letters of recommendation (sent electronically via the online application)

 - Graduate application essay

-- Personal interview with program faculty (eligible applicants will be scheduled after admissions materials are received)
+- Collaborative group interview with program faculty (eligible applicants will be scheduled after admissions materials are received)

-Applicants must complete the Online Discover Stockton Application which can be accessed by clicking here.
-You must create a "Discover Stockton" account and continue with the application process through there.
+Applicants must complete the Online Application which can be accessed by clicking here.
 A complete application includes three letters of recommendation, a graduate application essay, and three supplemental program essays, resume, official transcripts from all colleges/universities attended, and the $50 application fee.